 Check and change the filter.
-Turn off your furnace.
-Then change the filter.
+To change your filter, first, turn off your furnace and then pull out and replace the filter.

 There are many different kinds of filters.
 The higher the MERV rating, the more particles are removed.
 MERV is an acronym for Minimum Efficiency Reporting Value.
 Or in English, “how well does your air filter work?”
 MERV ratings have a range from 1-16.